This ZGRO review covers its holding, fees, returns, pros and cons, how to purchase BMO ETFs in Canada, and how it compares to VGRO.

 Related: Robinhood Canada Review.

-The historical performance of an investment asset may offer some clues as to its potential, however, it is only one of several factors you should be considering.
+The historical performance of an investment asset may offer some clues as to its potential; however, it is only one of several factors you should consider.

-For further insight into ZGRO, you could take a look at its constituent ETFs and how they have performed over time.
+For further insight into ZGRO, you could look at its constituent ETFs and their performance over time.

-More importantly, you should ensure that your investment objectives, time horizon, and risk tolerance is suited to a portfolio that’s growth-oriented.
+More importantly, you should ensure that your investment objectives, time horizon, and risk tolerance is suited to a growth-oriented portfolio.

 Related: Best Investment Apps.